-Biodiversity has contributed in many ways to the development of human culture and, in turn, human communities have played a major role in shaping the diversity of nature at the genetic, species and ecological levels.
-Biodiversity plays the following roles: ecological, economic and scientific.
+1. Biodiversity has contributed in many ways to the development of human culture

+In turn, human communities have played a major role in shaping the diversity of nature at the genetic, species and ecological levels.

+Biodiversity plays the following roles: